bpperles/SpareSomeChange/README.md

 Zerk Bank:
 Zerk's put their tokens in their piggy bank.
 Too many and its game over.

-Exit: (Non-functional)
+Exit:
 Once you have 10 tokens in your bin, the exit will open.
 Access it from the bottom.
 Exiting is the only way to reset the Zerk bank.

 Distractions: These machines distract the Zerks, for a time...

 JuteBox: Put tokens in the right side.

-Pay Phone: If the left side is accessable, you can put in tokens.
+Pay Phone: If the level has two pay phones, you can put a token into the right side of either.

-Popcorn Machine: (Not yet implemented) Tokens can be put in the right side.
+Popcorn Machine: (Not yet animated) Tokens can be put in the right side.

-Level Rules (Not yet implemented)
+Level Rules:
 When you exit the level, you will recieve points for each token in your upper bin (each token over 9).
 Once you aquire 9 points, you will advance to the next level.
 Since its a classic video game, levels loop forever, gradually getting harder.

 Uses Python Arcade Features: